Page last updated:

 Compression can be a little uncomfortable when you first start treatment but should not cause you any pain.
 Any discomfort should reduce as the swelling goes down.
 If you do experience discomfort or have difficulty with footwear talk to your nurse or doctor about it and they will advise you on ways of alleviating this.
 Often people are fearful of compression, fearing that it is ‘cutting off the circulation’.
 They may have heard that a relative had to have an amputation for a foot ulcer.
 Express your concerns and the healthcare practitioner will be able to reassure you that your wound, if prescribed compression will only benefit you and not create harm.

-The only time when compression must not be used without specialist advice is when you have critical ischemia or significant peripheral arterial disease.
+The only time when compression must not be used without specialist advice is when you have critical ischaemia or significant peripheral arterial disease.

 Remember!
 Compression therapy is a critical part of a treatment plan which will speed up healing.
 It is likely that if you do not use it or find a regime or compression dosage that works, your wound and swelling will simply deteriorate.
 Getting the dosage right is essential and needs having a good conversation with your nurse or therapist.